Dhirajsharma2060/NoteNest/README.md

   - Sign up using their child's family code.
   - Can view (but not edit) their child's notes and progress.

-- **No JWTs or refresh tokens:**
-  - Simple, secure session management using email and password.

 ---

 ## 🗃️ Database Schema